HexiumOS/Hexium/CONTRIBUTING.md

-# Contributing to InfinityOS
+# Contributing to Hexium OS

-Thank you for your interest in contributing to InfinityOS!
+Thank you for your interest in contributing to Hexium OS!
 We welcome contributions from the community to help improve and evolve the project.
 This document will guide you through the process of contributing to the project.

 ## Table of Contents